Artist Residency “XR Fall” in Vancouver – Immersive Realities

 1.1 – Introduction

-Launched by the Embassy of France in Canada / Consulate General of France in Vancouver as part of their “Residences Ouest-Ouest” program, in partnership with the NewImages Hub by Forum des images, Emily Carr University of Art + Design (Vancouver), the Alliance française Vancouver and with the support of the Institut français, the third edition of the writing and research residency ‘XR Fall’ in Vancouver will take place from October 29th to November 28th, 2024, in Vancouver, British Columbia, Canada.
+Launched by the Embassy of France in Canada / Institut français du Canada in Vancouver as part of their “Résidences Ouest-Ouest” program, in partnership with the NewImages Hub/Forum des images, Emily Carr University of Art + Design (ECUAD), the Centre for Digital Media (CDM), and the Alliance française Vancouver, the fourth edition of the writing and research residency “XR Fall” in Vancouver will take place from November 3rd to November 30th, 2025, in Vancouver, British Columbia, Canada.

-The program is open to all extended realities and allows a French creator to immerse themself in the local Vancouver ecosystem in order to enrich his/her writing-research project and expand their professional network.
-Additionally, the program is designed to provide a unique opportunity to strengthen connections and create new synergies between France and Canada in the field of digital innovations.
-This residency will be held in Vancouver from Tuesday, October, 29th to Thursday, November, 28th, 2024.
+The program is open to all extended realities and allows a French creator to immerse themselves in the local ecosystem to enrich their writing-research project and expand their professional network.
+Additionally, the programme is designed to provide a unique opportunity to strengthen connections and create new synergies between France and Canada in the field of XR and immersive technology.

-During the writing research residency, the artist or creator selected will dedicate his/her time to the development of their immersive project, for which they are invited to collaborate with professionals from Vancouver, as well as with local technical teams and production companies.
-The program also aims to assist the selected creator in expanding their network and skills.
+During the XR residency, the artist or creator selected will dedicate their time to the development of their immersive project, for which they are invited to collaborate with professionals from Vancouver, as well as with local technical teams and production companies, faculty, and researchers from ECUAD and CDM.
+The programme also aims to assist the selected creator in expanding their network and skills.

 1.2 – Course of the residency